GSA-TTS/tts.gsa.gov/pages/jointts/positions/Senior-software-eng-15-Oct24.md

 # Make sure to leave the | on the first line.
 Begin your text by returning to the next line and
 # indenting once.
 specialized_requirements: |
-GS-15 LEVEL SPECIALIZED EXPERIENCE REQUIREMENTS: In addition to the Basic Requirements listed above, you must have one year of specialized experience equivalent to the GS-14 level in the Federal service.
+  GS-15 LEVEL SPECIALIZED EXPERIENCE REQUIREMENTS In addition to the Basic Requirements listed above, you must have one year of specialized experience equivalent to the GS-14 level in the Federal service.
 Specialized experience is defined as and must include
   Writing software and applying software design and information security principles, concepts, methods, standards, and practices.
   Using a modern, iterative style of software development (agile), using open source software components, using cloud based services such as AWS (Amazon Web Services), Azure (Microsoft Azure), GCP (Google Cloud Platform), SaaS (Software as a Service), PaaS (Platform as a Service), IaaS (Infrastructure as a Service), or continuous integration/delivery such as CI/CD (Continuous Integration Continuous Deployment), DevOps (Development Operations), DevSecOps (Development Security Operations).
   Estimating resource requirements, defining milestones and deliverables, monitoring activities, and evaluating and reporting on accomplishments.